mbade1/code-test-zip/Notes.md

 ### Stylize it

-- Once all location details are added to the DOM, add CSS Styling to make it look good.
+- Once all location details are added to the DOM, add CSS Styling to make it look good. **DONE**